Blinken, days after visit, finds 'war crimes' in Ethiopia

 "The conflict in northern Ethiopia was devastating.
 Men, women and children were killed.
 Women and girls were subject to horrific forms of sexual violence.
 Thousands were forcibly displaced from their homes.
 Entire communities were specifically targeted based on their ethnicity."

-Blinken also spoke of accountability during his trip to Addis Ababa, where he held an unusually long meeting with Abiy and also met senior TPLF leader Getachew Reda.
+Blinken also spoke of accountability during his trip to Addis Ababa, where he held an unusually long meeting with Abiy and spoke separately with senior TPLF leader Getachew Reda.

-Blinken, asked about the timing, said it was "appropriate to release the determination" at the time of the release of the human rights report.
+Blinken, asked about the timing, said it was "appropriate to release the determination" at the time of the human rights report.

 The United States has previously estimated that some 500,000 people died in the two-year conflict, making it one of the deadliest wars of the 21st century and dwarfing the toll from Russia's invasion of Ukraine.